rchillyard/Number/README.md

 It is of course perfectly possible to use the _Rational_ classes directly, without using the _Number_ (or _Expression_) classes.

+Mill
+====
+The _Mill_ trait allows expressions to be evaluated using RPN (Reverse Polish Notation).
+For example:

+    Mill.parse("42 37 + 2 *").evaluate

+yields the _Expression_ with a materialized value of 158.
+See the code for other methods for defining Mill operations.

 Parsing
 =======
 A number with two or fewer decimal places is considered exact--a number with more than two decimal places is